 The annual Veterans Day ceremony is co-hosted by VVMF and the National Park Service to pay tribute to all of our country’s service members, regardless of what conflict they served in.
 On this special day, prominent Americans from all walks of life come to the Memorial to deliver thought-evoking and patriotic speeches.

-If you would like to attend the ceremony, please fill out the RSVP below.
 For those who can not make the ceremony, we’ll be broadcasting video of the event on this page and VVMF’s Facebook page on November 11th, 2021.

 All guests will have to adhere to COVID regulations from the District of Columbia and the National Park Service.